AstraZeneca/jazzy/docs/cli.rst

 .. code:: console

-   {'sdc': 2.2437, 'sdx': 2.111, 'sa': 2.8823, 'dga': -3.4321, 'dgp': -39.6424, 'tot': -43.0745, 'status': 'success', 'smiles': 'NC1=CC=C(C=C1)O'}
+   {'sdc': 2.2437, 'sdx': 2.111, 'sa': 1.999, 'dga': -3.4321, 'dgp': -39.6424, 'tot': -43.0745, 'status': 'success', 'smiles': 'NC1=CC=C(C=C1)O'}

 Atomistic Strength Visualisation from SMILES
 """"""""""""""""""""""""""""""""""""""""""""
 **Please note that the CLI functionalities are beta and will be subjected to changes in the future.**

-Example of calculation of atomic hydrogen bond strengths for an individual SMILES string from the command line.
-Creates an SVG string of the molecule with its atomistic hydrogen bond donor and acceptor strengths within a dictionary from an input SMILES string.
+Example of calculation of atomic hydrogen-bond strengths for an individual SMILES string from the command line.
+Creates an SVG string of the molecule with its atomistic hydrogen-bond donor and acceptor strengths within a dictionary from an input SMILES string.

 .. code:: console